flokinagee/terraform-multi-account-parallel-deployment/README.md

 ### 1) Terraform Directory structure follows the AWS Oraganization (Multi Accout Strategy), so the management and automation will be easy via terraform

-### for example, assume the accouts are created as below
+### for example, assume the accouts are created as below in AWS Organization

 Organization (root/master)